 Hemorrhoids: A Simple Definition

 The term ‘hemorrhoid’ comes from the Greek and means ‘flowing blood’ and this is something not normal.
 Despite this, many specialized books erroneously refer to haemorrhoids as a normal part of the anatomy and this is far from the truth.
 Haemorrhoids are a disease of the anal cushions that consist of clusters of connective tissue, smooth muscle, and vascular structures covered by mucosa and arranged in the typically described position of 3,7,11 o’clock in the anal canal.
 Their function is to contribute to the anal continence at rest.
 Internal hemorrhoids are situated above the dentate line and are supplied by the internal hemorrhoidal plexus that is a dependence of the superior rectal vessels.
 External haemorrhoids are situated below the dentate line and are supplied by the external hemorrhoidal plexus that is formed by the inferior rectal vessels.
 These two plexuses have some communications (A-V shunts) that are usually closed in normal circumstances.
 In haemorrhoidal disease, these shunts sometimes open up and an internal hemorrhoid is seen to continue with external hemorrhoids without distinct separation between them.
 We refer to this situation as ‘internal-external hemorrhoid’.
 Internal hemorrhoids have visceral innervation while external hemorrhoids have somatic innervation.
-Dr. Antonio Privitera is a world renowned surgeon and is a hemorrhoids doctor in dubai.
+Dr. Antonio Privitera is a world renowned surgeon and is a hemorrhoids doctor in Dubai and Abu Dhabi.

 The prevalence of haemorrhoids in the United States of America is about 4-8%.
 Hemorrhoids have been reported in up to 38% of screening colonoscopies, however, only 44% are symptomatic.
 Age > 45 and obesity are the main risk factors.